Meet Author Tanyo Ravicz

 Tanyo Ravicz

 His first novel, A Man of His Village, awarded ForeWord Magazine’s Gold Award in Literary Fiction and the Eric Hoffer Prize in General Fiction, was followed by a selection of his published stories, Alaskans.
-He is the author of the short novel Ring of Fire and of the comic epic “Hail to the Chief,” issued as a Digital Single by Denali Press.
+He is the author of the short novel Ring of Fire and of the comic epic “Hail to the Chief,” a Digital Single issued by Denali Press.

 Our News